 It’s a question almost every new copywriter has: “Is AI taking over copywriting?”
-It’s a valid concern.
+The short answer is absolutely not.
+But it’s, nonetheless, a valid concern.
 If you’re getting into a new career, you want to know there’s going to be work and job growth potential.

-And it’s a question I’ve been excited address since I saw this headline in a business email: “JPMorgan Chase Partners with an Ad-Writing Machine…Literally.”
+And the “is AI taking over copywriting” question is one I’ve been excited address since I saw this headline in a business email: “JPMorgan Chase Partners with an Ad-Writing Machine…Literally.”

 The crux of the story is that they’ve signed a five-year deal with a start-up called Persado that uses AI to write creative ad copy.